Richard Bradley (film producer): Later film career

 His first attempt to make the controversial bikie movie, Brothers at War, which had distribution and presales through UIP and Channel 7, but failed to reach production.
 He then started on a series of Rugby league historical documentaries.
-The Mighty Bears 6-part series (competed 2005), The Mighty Eels 4 part series (competed 2006) and The Mighty Bulldogs 4-part series (competed 2010).
-During this time he produced a documentary Miracle at the Healing Ministry and re-released Southern Crossing.
+The Mighty Bears 6-part series (competed 2005), The Mighty Eels 4-part series (competed 2006) and The Mighty Bulldogs 4-part series (competed 2010).
+During this time he produced a documentary, Miracle, at the Healing Ministry, and re-released Southern Crossing.

 In 2008 he met up with South Australian producer Wayne Groom and, with financial investment from the South Australian Film Corporation, they brought back Brothers at War with director Peter Andrikidis, Paramount Pictures and Arclight Films on board.
 However the project was rejected for production funding by Screen Australia and a major controversy erupted when it was revealed a conflict of interest could have taken place.
-Although later declared in favour of Screen Australia, it caused industry outrage after it was publicized in IF Magazine.
+Although later declared in favour of Screen Australia, it caused industry outrage after it was publicised in IF Magazine.

 In 2012 he produced a series of three cricket documentaries with financial support from Bankstown Cricket Club which included the life stories of Australian test players Graeme Thomas, Steve Smith, Len Pascoe, Mark Waugh and former captain Steve Waugh.
-His production company was engaged to make the official World War One centenary TV documentary called Headgear to Helmets for the National Rugby League - a three-minute promotional video clip was screened at all NRL matches during the Anzac weekend in 2015 on the 100th anniversary of the Gallipoli landings and at the Australia vs New Zealand Test Match.
+His production company was engaged to make the official World War One centenary TV documentary called Headgear to Helmets for the National Rugby League - a three-minute promotional video clip was screened at all NRL matches during the Anzac Day weekend in 2015 on the 100th anniversary of the Gallipoli landings and at the Australia vs New Zealand Test Match.
 The full documentary was completed in 2018 and first screened on the 100th anniversary of the armistice that ended the war in 1918.
-He returned to script writing during this time completing 27 individual screenplays under the umbrella called Travelers Tales which are being marketed internationally, with one called Shadows in Time receiving a CFSC writing award in 2021.
+He returned to scriptwriting during this time, completing 27 individual screenplays under the umbrella called Travelers Tales which are being marketed internationally, with one called Shadows in Time receiving a CFSC writing award in 2021.